Systems-Modelling-Unit-NiER/index/README.md

 ## General
-These are general purrpose tools and are not team specific
+These are general purpose tools and are not team specific

 - [Acronyms-Word](https://github.com/Systems-Modelling-Unit-NiER/Acronyms-Word), to extract all acronyms in a word file